Actify

 Monday morning

-Start with two async activities that require zero synchronous time: a weekly photo challenge and a monthly step/wellness challenge.
-Both work across timezones, require minimal effort, and create passive conversation in team channels.
-Post the first photo challenge theme Monday morning.
-Let it run all week.
-By Friday, you'll have participation data and a sense of what your team responds to.
+Start with two async activities that need zero live time: a weekly photo challenge and a monthly step/wellness challenge.
+Both work across timezones, take minimal effort, and spark conversation in team channels all week.
+Post the first photo theme Monday morning, let it run, check participation by Friday.
+You'll quickly see what your team actually responds to.

 Photo challenge post

-This week's photo challenge: Show us your workspace setup.
+This week's photo challenge: show us your workspace.
 Drop your photo in this thread by Friday.
-Voting opens Friday afternoon — best setup wins eternal glory (and maybe a $10 gift card).
-Remote, hybrid, office — everyone's workspace counts.
+We vote Friday afternoon — best setup wins eternal glory (and maybe a $10 gift card).
+Remote, hybrid, in-office — all workspaces welcome.

 Make the first theme low-stakes and universally accessible.
 'Workspace setup' works because everyone has one.